-It is possible for individuals and companies to claim tax relief on certain types of investment, and land or buildings, given, or sold at less than market value, to a UK charity.
+It is possible for individuals and companies to claim tax relief on certain types of investment, and land or buildings, that are given or sold at less than market value to a UK charity.

-Qualifying investments include shares or securities listed on a recognised stock exchange, or dealt in on certain UK markets (AIM and PLUS are the only two for now); units in an authorised trust (AUT); and shares in an open-ended investment company (OEIC) based in the UK.
+Qualifying investments include shares or securities listed on a recognised stock exchange, or dealt in on certain UK markets (AIM and PLUS are the only two for now); units in an authorised trust; and shares in an open-ended investment company based in the UK.

-If you're gifting land or buildings, you need to make sure the charity is willing accept the gift - you can't just lumber them with the upkeep on a decrepit historic building and walk away - and get them to supply a certificate confirming the deal.
+If you're gifting land or buildings, you need to make sure the charity is willing to accept the gift - you can't just burden them with the upkeep on a dilapidated building and walk away - and get them to supply a certificate confirming the deal.

-Over the years, more than a few people have thought they had found a loophole: what if I give my house away, claim tax relief on the gift, but keep living in the property?
+Over the years, more than a few people have thought they'd found a loophole: what if I give my house away, claim tax relief on the gift, but keep living in the property?

-It sounds like a win-win but no such loophole exists.
+It's easy to see how that might sound tempting but no such loophole exists.
 To qualify for tax relief, you have to give away the whole of your 'beneficial interest' to qualify, and continuing to live in the house invalidates such a claim.